 The average sales prices for 20', 40' and 40' high cube dry containers were significantly below their residual values in both 2015 and year-to-date July 2016 so the Company performed additional qualitative analyses and concluded a change in the residual values was warranted as the decline in value was indicative of a permanent decline.
 Accordingly, beginning July 1, 2016, the Company decreased the estimated future residual value of its 20', 40', and 40' dry high cube containers and 40' folding flat rack containers.
 Over the past few years, the Company has also experienced a significant increase in the useful lives of its 40' dry containers, 20' folding flat rack containers, 20' open top containers and 40' flat rack containers as the Company entered into leases with longer terms on these equipment types.
-Based on this extended period of longer useful lives and the Company increased the estimated useful lives of these equipment types would remain near those levels, the Company increased the estimated useful lives of these equipment types effective July 1, 2016.
-While the average sales price for 40' high cube refrigerated containers to be indicative of a decline in value because the containers that were disposed during those periods were lower cost containers that were not representative of the Company's fleet of 40' high cube refrigerated containers.
+Based on this extended period of longer useful lives and the Company's expectation that new equipment lives on these equipment types would remain near those levels, the Company increased the estimated useful lives of these equipment types effective July 1, 2016.
+While the average sales price for 40' high cube refrigerated containers have been below their residual value year-to-date July 2016 and in 2015, the Company does not believe the average sales price for those containers to be indicative of a decline in value because the containers that were disposed during those periods were lower cost containers that were not representative of the Company's fleet of 40' high cube refrigerated containers.
 Accordingly, the Company did not adjust the residual value of its 40' high cube refrigerated containers.

 If market conditions in the future warrant a change in the estimated useful lives or residual values of our containers, we may be required to again recognize increased or decreased depreciation expense.
 A decrease in either the useful life or residual value of our containers would result in increased depreciation expense and decreased net income.
-An increase in either the useful life or residual value of our containers would result of our containers would result in reduced depreciation expense and increased net income.
+An increase in either the useful life or residual value of our containers would result in reduced depreciation expense and increased net income.